kishanSindhi/Flutter-projects/README.md

 # Shopping App

 With a login, cart, and detail page with little bit of animation..
-Its the first full fledge project created by me.. :)
+/nIts the first full fledge project created by me.. :)

 ## Getting Started